 Family Educational Rights and Privacy Act of 1974

 Under the Federal Education and Privacy Rights Act of 1974 as Amended (FERPA), Gadsden State Community College may disclose certain student information as "directory information."
-Directory information includes students' name, address, telephone number, date of birth, and major fields of study, as well as information about students' participation in officially recognized activities and sports, the weight and height of members of athletic teams, the date of attendance by students, degrees and awards received, and the most recent previous educational agency or institution attended by a student.
-If any student objects to the release of such information, that student should notify in person and in writing within three weeks after the beginning of each semester the Registrar, whose office is in Allen Hall on the Wallace Drive Campus.
+Directory information includes students' name, address, telephone number, date of birth, academic honors and major fields of study, as well as information about students' participation in officially recognized activities and sports, the weight and height of members of athletic teams, the date of attendance by students, degrees and awards received, and the most recent previous educational agency or institution attended by a student.
+If any student does not want directory information to be released, he/she must notify the Registrar, in writing, whose office is in the One Stop Center on the East Broad Campus.

 Notification of Student Rights under FERPA – FERPA affords students certain rights with respect to their education records.
 These rights are:

 - The right to inspect and to review the student's education records.

 - The right to request the amendment of the student's education records to ensure that they are not inaccurate, misleading, or otherwise in violation of the student's privacy or other rights.

 - The right to consent to disclosure of personally identifiable information contained in the student's education records, except to the extent that FERPA authorizes disclosure without consent.